Belgium set to send 6 F-16 jets to anti-Islamic State coalition

-BRUSSELS (Reuters) - Belgium is set to offer six fighter jets to the U.S.-led coalition to combat Islamic State militants in Iraq, the country’s defense ministry said on Wednesday.
+BRUSSELS, Sept 24 (Reuters) - Belgium is set to offer six fighter jets to the U.S.-led coalition to combat Islamic State militants in Iraq, the country’s defence ministry said on Wednesday.

-Defense Minister Pieter De Crem was due to outline Belgium’s proposed contribution to a parliamentary defense committee on Wednesday afternoon after the country received a formal request from the United States.
+Defence Minister Pieter De Crem was due to outline Belgium’s proposed contribution to a parliamentary defence committee on Wednesday afternoon after the country received a formal request from the United States.

 Belgium would send six F-16 jets, along with 120 pilots and support staff.
 Belgium would also provide C-130 cargo planes to carry troops and material to Iraq.